waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # EXP Tracking
 *   SPARKY (PIKACHU) - Lv12
-*   Current EXP: 1818 (after Metapod battle on Turn 2036; Needs 926 more for Lv14 cap)
+*   Current EXP: 1884 (after Oddish battle on Turn 2055; Needs 860 more for Lv14 cap)
-*   EXP to Lv13: 2197 (Needs 379 more)
+*   EXP to Lv13: 2197 (Needs 313 more)
-*   EXP to Lv14 (CAP): 2744 (Needs 926 more)
+*   EXP to Lv14 (CAP): 2744 (Needs 860 more)

-    *   Defeated Wild Kakuna Lv7 (Turn 1988), got 71 EXP.
-SPARKY's HP: 28/39.
-Not poisoned.
-    *   Defeated Wild Pidgey Lv8 (Turn 1994), got 62 EXP.
-    *   Defeated Wild Weedle Lv4 (Turn 2021), got 29 EXP.
-SPARKY's HP: 39/39.
-Not poisoned.
-    *   Defeated Wild Weedle Lv4 (Turn 2027), got 29 EXP.
-SPARKY's HP: 39/39.
-SPARKY not poisoned.
-    *   Defeated Wild Metapod Lv6 (Turn 2036), got 61 EXP.
-SPARKY's HP: 39/39.
-SPARKY not poisoned.

 *   **Future Agent Testing/Development:**
     *   Test `pokedex_completer_agent` and `team_builder_agent` to assess their utility when appropriate (e.g., before major Pokedex hunting sessions or team reshuffles for Gyms).
     *   Consider developing a `direct_pathing_agent` focused on simple, direct A-to-B movement if the main `run_code` script proves too difficult to fix quickly.
 This could serve as a more reliable short-term navigation aid for straightforward paths.

-# Reflection Notes (Turn 2039)
+# Reflection Notes (Turn 2039 - Updated Turn 2055)
 *   **EXP Tracking:** Game state EXP display for party Pokémon often lags behind actual EXP gained from battles.
 My manual tracking in the notepad based on battle log messages is more reliable.
-*   **System Warnings:** I've been frequently receiving a 'System Warning: You tried to mix directional and action buttons in the same sequence.'
+*   **System Warnings (Mixed Buttons):** I've been frequently receiving a 'System Warning: You tried to mix directional and action buttons in the same sequence.'
 This truncates my intended movement paths.
 I must be more careful to ensure `buttons_to_press` contains *only* directional buttons for multi-step movements.
 Interaction buttons (A, B) or 'tool' calls must be in separate turns.
 *   **Notepad Organization:** Added a 'Wild Encounters' sub-section under 'Battle Notes' for better clarity.
+Added an 'Inventory' sub-section under 'Viridian Forest Notes'.
 *   **Pathing Script:** Fixing the `run_code` pathing script using `pathing_script_analyzer_agent` remains a high-priority task for the next visit to a Pokémon Center or other safe, non-grinding location.

-# Battle Notes
-## Wild Encounters (Viridian Forest - Grinding for Brock)
-    *   Defeated Wild Weedle Lv4 (Turn 2021), got 29 EXP.
-SPARKY's HP: 39/39.
-Not poisoned.
-    *   Defeated Wild Weedle Lv4 (Turn 2027), got 29 EXP.
-SPARKY's HP: 39/39.
-SPARKY not poisoned.
-    *   Defeated Wild Metapod Lv6 (Turn 2036), got 61 EXP.
-SPARKY's HP: 39/39.
-SPARKY not poisoned.

-    *   Defeated Wild Oddish Lv6 (Turn 2047), got 66 EXP.
-SPARKY's HP: 37/39.
-SPARKY was poisoned.
-*   SPARKY (PIKACHU) - Lv12
-    *   Current EXP: 1884 (Needs 860 more for Lv14 cap)
-    *   EXP to Lv13: 2197 (Needs 313 more)